Higher order Kirillov-Reshetikhin modules, Imaginary modules and Monoidal Categorification for $U_q(A_n^{(1)})$: Imaginary Modules

 \section{Imaginary Modules}

 Recall that an irreducible $\hat\bu_n$--module is said to be real if its tensor square is irreducible and otherwise the module is said to be imaginary.
 It has been known since 1991 (see \cite{CP91}) that imaginary modules do not exist when $n=1$.
 The first example of an imaginary module was given in 2006 by Leclerc in \cite{Lec02}, where he proved that if $n=5$, the module $V(\bomega)$ with $\bomega=\bomega_{2,6}\bomega_{1,3}\bomega_{3,3}\bomega_{2,0}\in\cal P^+_5$ is imaginary.
 Subsequently further examples of imaginary modules were given in \cite{LM18}.
 In both cases, the proof that the modules are imaginary is indirect; examples are first constructed for the affine Hecke algebra and then affine Schur--Weyl duality gives that the corresponding module for a quantum affine algebra $\hat{\bu}_N$ for some $N$ sufficiently large is imaginary.
 Note that the reducibility of a tensor product in rank $N$ does not necessarily imply reducibility for all $r<N$.
-For instance, as we shall see in this section, the example given by Leclerc, is actually imaginary for $\hat\bu_3$ but this cannot be deduced by using Schur--Weyl duality.
-In particular, no examples of imaginary modules were known in types $A_2$ and $A_3$. \\\\ In this section we shall give a systematic way to construct imaginary modules by working with tensor products of $\hat\bu_n$--modules associated to $(i,n)$--segments with $n\ge 2i$ and $i\ge 2$.
+For instance, as we shall see in this section, the example given by Leclerc, is actually imaginary for $\hat\bu_3$ but this cannot be deduced by using Schur--Weyl duality if $n\le 3$.
+It was noted in \cite[Section 13.6]{HL10} that the example given by Leclerc, is actually imaginary for $\hat\bu_3$ and in the language of the current paper is an object of $\mathscr C_{3,3}^3$.
+But no examples of imaginary modules were known in types $A_2$ and we prove the existence of imaginary modules in this case as well.
+Here, we remind the reader that Hernandez and Leclerc speculated imaginary simple objects existed in $\mathscr C_{n,n}^\ell$ whenever $\cal A_\ell$ does not have a finite cluster type.
+In the case of type $A_2$ this means that the category $\mathscr C_{2,2}^5$ (c.f. \cite[Table 1]{HL10}) should have imaginary modules and our smallest example of imaginary modules in this case is exactly an object of this category.
+For $n\ge 2$ our examples live in $\mathscr C_{n,n}^\ell$ for $\ell\ge n$.\\\\ In this section we shall give a systematic way to construct imaginary modules by working with tensor products of $\hat\bu_n$--modules associated to $(i,n)$--segments with $n\ge 2i$ and $i\ge 2$.
 In Section \ref{a2} we give a family of examples of imaginary modules for the quantum affine algebra associated to $A_2$.
 In Section \ref{d4}, we construct a rather the first examples of imaginary modules in $D_4$ which do not arise from an $A_n$--example.
 In fact we shall see that the corresponding $A_3$--module is real.

 The following is the main result of this section. \begin{thm} Let $n\ge 3$ and $i\in[2,n-1]$ with $2i\le n+1$ and $r\geq 2$.
 Let $\bob = (b_1,\cdots, b_r)$ be an $(i,n)$--segment with $b_j-b_{j-1}<2i$ for all $j\in[2,r]$ and let Setting the module $V(\bomega)$ is imaginary. \end{thm} The proof of the theorem is given in Sections \ref{lwtexists}--\ref{lwtpf}.